Answers to some of our most frequently asked questions are provided here.

-The Secure Lab is very similar to the VML and you will find familiar statistical software, including Stata, SPSS and ArcGIS.
+The Secure Lab is very similar to the SRS and you will find familiar statistical software, including Stata, SPSS and ArcGIS.
 You can use Microsoft Office to write papers and design your presentations.

 However, there are two important differences:

-We are working closely with the ONS to ensure that all economic and social data currently available in the VML will be available from the UK Data Service.
+We are working closely with the ONS to ensure that all economic and social data currently available in the SRS will be available from the UK Data Service.